dylansouthard/Letterboxd/README.md

 ```

 ### Authorization
 This package manages the authentication process for you.
-If a request is made with an expired token, the The API token, it will automatically attempt another using the refresh token.
+If a request is made with an expired token, it will automatically attempt to refresh it using the refresh token.
 The initial token can be generated as follows:
 ```swift
 Letterboxd.fetchAuthToken(username: "username", password: "password")
 ```